zzxwill/oss/intl.en-US/API Reference/Bucket operations/GetBucket (List Object).md

 # GetBucket \(List Object\) {#reference_iwr_xlv_tdb .reference}

-The Get Bucket operation can be used to list all of the object information in a bucket.
+The GetBucket operation can be used to list all of the object information in a bucket.

 ## Request syntax {#section_kmy_mdw_bz .section}